IMohitSai/RFID-SOlenoid-lock-opener-using-ESP32/README.md

-# 🚀 Arduino RFID-Based Access Control System
+# 🚀 Arduino RFID - Based Access Control System

 This project is an **RFID-based access control system** using an **RFID reader (MFRC522)** and a **relay-controlled solenoid lock**.
 It allows only authorized RFID cards to unlock the system.